 Development, construction, and operation of the 10 MW Neuilly Saint Front wind farm and the 6 MW Monnes wind farm.
 Both are located in Aisne (02), approximately 90km northeast of Paris and 70km southwest of Reims.

-ENVIRONMENTAL – Climate: This Project is expected to generate about 44.6 GWh/year electricity from wind energy, avoiding GHG emissions – around 36 500 tCO2e/year – that would otherwise have been emitted considering the French electricity generation mix.
+ENVIRONMENTAL – Climate: This Project is expected to generate about 44.6 GWh/year electricity from wind energy, avoiding Greenhouse Gas emissions – around 36 500 tCO2e/year – that would otherwise have been emitted considering the French electricity generation mix.

 Resources: This Project will generate power from wind energy and supply the national grid, reducing the need for natural resources.

 ENVIRONMENTAL – Biodiversity:The Project’s area is not located within any designated or protected area.
 The Project’s impact on birds is anticipated to be low, considering that the identified species in the area are anticipated to adapt to the Project.
-Wind turbines generators are located more than 150m away from any wooded area in order to minimize the risks or bats collision, and a post-completion monitoring will be put in place during migration period about this subject.
+Wind turbine generators are located more than 150m away from any wooded area in order to minimize the risks to bats, and this will be monitored post completion.

-Landscape: The Project’s location and the wind turbines generators’ disposition are chosen according to a comprehensive landscape assessment, in order to minimize the visual impacts of the Project.
+Landscape: The location of the wind turbine generators are chosen according to a comprehensive landscape assessment, in order to minimize the visual impacts of the Project.
 Residual impacts are anticipated to be low.

 SOCIAL – Physical or Economic Resettlement: The Project is located on intensive agricultural lands, and no wind turbines generators will be installed less than 600m away from the nearest habitation.
 The owners of the lands where the wind turbines generators will be located will be compensated by an annual rent.

 Quality of Health: The Project is designed in conformance with French regulations regarding noise an electromagnetic interferences and radiations impacts on the community.
 Only negligible impacts are anticipated.